surifirstpin/biplus_documentation/docs/DataRun.md

  To hide field values click on **Hide Visualization** option in the drop down option.
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/bee13bc200cda9988be61a3c7b58de502a4915fa/images/hide_visu.png)

+  ## Group aggregate option

+  it helps you to display the consolidated values to the fields which are grouped.
+  **a.** enable row grouping by selecting the checkbox.
+  **b.** you can explore the primary column fields data individually, which are grouped under the column field.
+  **c.** Select the field for which you want to perform row grouping.

 ## General

 - **Title**  provides a label or identifier title for chart, align them on any side of the chart.